What do human lice look like?

 DIY human lice prevention and control tips

 The best way to prevent the spread of human lice is to make sure that you and your children do not share clothing, hats, combs, brushes, and other personal items.
-If your children are in a school setting, make sure to wash coats, hats, and other items that they bring back and forth on a regular basis.
+If your children are in a school setting in Iowa or Illinois, make sure to wash coats, hats, and other items that they bring back and forth on a regular basis.
 It is also a good idea to regularly wash bedding, clothing, towels, and like items.
 The best way to control human lice is to seek treatment as soon as an infestation is discovered.

 Professional human lice control